The greatest Champions League semi-finals?

-The 2023/24 UEFA Champions League is the 31st edition to feature a semi-final stage.
+The 2024/25 UEFA Champions League is the 32nd edition of the competition to feature a semi-final stage.
 UEFA.com picks out some of the most memorable ties from down the years.

 Bayern 0-0 Ajax